 “If you want to master something,” our professor said one night.
 “You have to do it a million times.”
 If you want to be a great baseball player, you’ve got to pitch a million times.
 If you want to be a great cellist, you’ve got to play a million notes.
 Talent might be something you’re born with, but skill can be taught and mastery comes only with practice and perseverance.

 To master writing, you’ve got to write a million words.
 That advice has stuck with me.
 To write a million words, you’ve got to write everyday for years and years.
 Since getting that advice a few years ago, I’ve probably deliberately written about 100,000 words (in blogs, short stories, plays, novellas and novels-in-progress).
 I’ve still got a long way to go before I understand all of the nuances of the craft.
-The million number isn’t a hard deadline of course — it might take me five million words to really get it — but the point is that we have to invest significant time and struggle to reach that level of excellence.
+The million number isn’t a hard deadline of course — it might take me five million words or ten or twenty — but the point is that we have to invest significant time and dedication to reach that level of excellence.
 Not every word will drip with brilliance.
 They won’t even necessarily get better as you go, but the more you do something, the more you’ll grow to love it.

 It takes a million words to become a great writer.
 That’s the simplest advice anyone will ever give you.
 The only way to learn is to do it.
 You have to try, fail and try again over and over before you can reach your potential.
 That may sound overwhelming, but anyone can do it, if they have the will to see it through and the openness to learn from the process.
 Your million words starts now.